pascallanger/DIY-Multiprotocol-TX-Module/README.md

 In constructing a functioning module there are important choices to be made and tradeoffs to be aware of.
 The most important are:

-##**Choice 1:** Which module hardware option
+##**Choice 1:** Which MPTM hardware option

-There are currently four generic paths to construct your own DIY Multiprotocol module.
+There are currently four generic paths to get your hands on an MPTM.
 These are outlined in detail on the [hardware](docs/Hardware.md) page.
-Here they are in order of increasing difficulty:
+Here they are, in order of increasing difficulty:
-  * You can purchase a ready-made 4-in-1 Multiprotocol module from Banggood
+  - **Ready-made MPTM** - Available from Banggood which includes a 4-in-1 RF module and an antenna switcher
-  * You can purchase a DIY Multiprotocol PCB from [OSHPark](http://www.oshpark.com) and then buy and solder on your own RF modules
+  - **DIY MPTM** - Purchase one of the PCB options from [OSHPark](http://www.oshpark.com) and then solder on your own components and RF modules
-  * You can use a Orange Rx transmitter module available from Hobyking
+  - **OrangeRx MPTM** You can improve the Orange Rx Transmitter module available from Hobbyking by uploading this firmware
-  * You can build the module from scratch using an Arduino Pro Mini and a perf board base.
+  - **Scratchbuild a MPTM** -  Build the module from scratch using perfboard base, an Arduino Pro Mini and discrete components.

 The last option is where it all started and how the pioneers in this project made their boards.
 However, due to the growing interest in “one module to rule them all” you now have options to purchase a ready-made board (with old firmware that you will need to upgrade).

 For more information on these options see the [hardware](docs/Hardware.md) page

-##**Choice 2:** Which RF modules to include
+##**Choice 2:** Which RF modules to include in the MPTM

 This depends on your specific needs.
 However, recent the availability of the 4-in-1 RF modules from Banggood for less than $35 makes it easy to “have it all”.
 Most manufacturers of RC systems (Spektrum, FrSky, FlySky) and toys (Syma, Hubsan, Horizon Hobby, etc.) use one of these four RF chips to manage the RF link between the transmitter and the reciever/model.
 Here is an incomplete list of the RF modules and some of the most popular toys that use them.
 For the complete list see the [Protocol Details](docs/Protocol_Details.md) page.